-3.4.9 Field Notebooks
+3.4.8 Field Notebooks

-Field personnel will record all information pertinent to the sampling program in a field notebook and/or a field sampling sheet.
+Notebooks are formal field documents that provide a chronological representation of the field activities.
+Field personnel will record information pertinent to the sampling program in a field notebook and/or field sampling sheets.
 Each page of field notebook will be initialed and dated by the person making the entries.
-Notebooks are accountable field documents and serve as a chronological representation of the field activities.
 Sufficient detail will be included in the notebook to summarize field activities without relying on the recorder's memory.
 If any corrections are necessary in the notebook, the error will be lined out with a single line and the field personnel will initial the correction.
 At the end of the field day, blank space in the field notebook will be lined out, initialed, and dated.
 Examples of typical field notebook entries include the following: